 There has been a flurry of information around storytelling in the upcoming Heart of Thorns expansion, and today’s Points of Interest continued to explore this aspect of Guild Wars 2: character and story form, two of the more prominent pillars in any role-playing game.
 The more character-driven and story-driven a game is, arguably, the more engaging it is and the more likely players will continue to visit.
 Rubi Bayer’s most recent guests, Bobby Stein –lead writer – and Scott McGough – narrative designer – discussed further details regarding the intimate intertwining of story in the upcoming expansion as well as some recently announced changes regarding past stories.

-Learning from past Living World seasons and heeding comments from the community, Stein continued to expand on his recent forum post, which detailed the restoration of the late-game Personal Story steps.
+Learning from past Living World seasons and heeding comments from the community, Stein continued to expand on his, which detailed the restoration of the late-game Personal Story steps.
 In addition to returning the story to its original narrative order, small improvements have been made, although Stein was quick to add that players should have realistic expectations.
 A most welcome improvement to the Personal Story will be the restoration of a pristine Lion’s Arch for character’s whose personal story step has them currently wandering around the “cratered” version of the city.
 In addition to improving immersion, this will give newer players a chance to experience the city where veteran players once passed the time of day.

 Looking to the future, McGough explained that the upcoming story would be darker as the war with the Elder Dragon Mordremoth continues.
 Players of the Living World have already witnessed some of this storytelling with the death of Belinda and the devastating attacks on Fort Salma and the Pact Fleet.
 Moving forward, the storytellers have tried to play up the suspicion surrounding the sylvari and stated that, without presence of mind, willpower, or the protection of the Pale Tree, sylvari may fall under the influence of the dragon and, like Scarlet and Aerin, may not realize they are acting on Mordremoth’s orders.
 By making it impossible to tell if a sylvari is under Mordremoth’s control, the writers are engaging players on a visceral level, breeding suspicion and mistrust and asking them to trust anyway.